 Daria: On a personal level, I feel it was my passion for yoga and wellness that kept me healthy during self-isolation.
 Passions allow us to express ourselves, to learn and grow, to find meaning in our lives.
 Think back to when you were a kid, what did you love doing?
 Those are your passions; they stay with you.
 I didn’t know about yoga then but my passion was dance, gymnastics and all form of movement.
 Today, movement is what allowed me to get my health back and in movement I trust.
 Movement of the body, the lymph, the subtle energies (Chi or Prana), circulation, synovial fluid... movement is my passion.
 What about you?

 Emilia: That is a valid point.
 One of my passions is music and luckily, I got a guitar for my birthday this year, so I'm keen to immerse myself in a new hobby.
 Daria, what would you suggest anyone who is just starting to learn more about self-care, yoga and mindfulness?

-Emilia: A final question to both of you, do you have a favourite spot in H&F?
+Emilia: A final question to you, do you have a favourite spot in H&F?